First Gen Faculty Staff

 Chancellor@siu.edu | (618) 453-2341

-Dr. Lane’s career in higher education is marked by a variety of successive leadership roles and professional achievements.
-A 25-year higher education administrator and faculty member, Lane has served as president of Texas Southern University, executive vice chancellor of academic and student affairs at Lone Star College System, president of Lone Star College-Montgomery, vice president for student affairs at Tyler Junior College, and dean of students at the University of Texas at Arlington.
+With more than 30 years of experience in higher education leadership, Dr. Lane has held a variety of leadership roles, including president of Texas Southern University (2016–2020), executive vice chancellor for academic and student affairs at Lone Star College System (2015–2016), president of Lone Star College‑Montgomery (2009–2015), vice president for student affairs at Tyler Junior College (2005–2009), and dean of students at the University of Texas at Arlington (1995–2005).

 Michelle Freeman